Longest prefix match selects the route

 Every device needs a default gateway

-A wrong or missing default gateway prevents communication outside the local subnet.
+An incorrect or missing default gateway blocks communication outside the local subnet.
 Verify the gateway setting on every PLC and HMI.

 Routing moves packets between networks.
-The next section covers ARP and ICMP — the two protocols that make IP communication on Ethernet possible and provide the diagnostic tools every network engineer uses daily.
+The next section covers ARP and ICMP — the 2 protocols that make IP communication on Ethernet possible and provide the diagnostic tools network engineers use daily.